ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/banking-system.md

 The Multilayer Governance system based on _Polities_ allows **Allegiances** to function as supra-institutional economic frameworks.

-Each establishes its own **regulated �or unregulated� financial doctrine**, governed by one or more _Institutional Polities_, whose interactions �or lack thereof� shape gameplay dynamics:
+Each establishes its own **regulated —or unregulated— financial doctrine**, governed by one or more _Institutional Polities_, whose interactions —or lack thereof— shape gameplay dynamics:

 The most powerful maintain the system of **algorithmic stability**, such as the Third Imperium, with the Imperial Treasury and the Ministry of Commerce backing the MCr.

-Others, like client states, adopt dual issuance systems �MCr + local token� and some simply follow the flow of available reserves, with no guarantee of backing, thereby absorbing environmental volatility.
+Others, like client states, adopt dual issuance systems —MCr + local token— and some simply follow the flow of available reserves, with no guarantee of backing, thereby absorbing environmental volatility.

 Players interact with the financial system through the gameplay enabled by _Institutions_: reserves, staking, and contracts explicitly governed by artificial intelligence.

-These entities �regional banks, imperial funds, stabilization agencies, clearinghouses, etc.� have direct or indirect interfaces, exist in the economic model, and affect systems such as:
+These entities —regional banks, imperial funds, stabilization agencies, clearinghouses, etc.— have direct or indirect interfaces, exist in the economic model, and affect systems such as:

 * Silent MCr distribution as a result of zero-sum economic game cycles,
 * Available regional liquidity, which determines endogenous credit availability,
-* Indirect bailouts of key sectors and buffering of systemic shocks �e.g., stabilizing regions affected by wars, exoduses, or production failures.
+* Indirect bailouts of key sectors and buffering of systemic shocks —e.g., stabilizing regions affected by wars, exoduses, or production failures.

-Although some _Polities_ �like **colonial banks** or **investment funds**� may be operated by players with sufficient political and financial backing, the system is designed for the AI to **respond to aggregate imbalances** of the simulated universe as scalable, playable events.
+Although some _Polities_ —like **colonial banks** or **investment funds**— may be operated by players with sufficient political and financial backing, the system is designed for the AI to **respond to aggregate imbalances** of the simulated universe as scalable, playable events.

-The simulation�s scale allows major AI-controlled _Allegiances_ to absorb the impact of player activity and realistically redistribute it via algorithmic stabilization.
+The simulation's scale allows major AI-controlled _Allegiances_ to absorb the impact of player activity and realistically redistribute it via algorithmic stabilization.

 This logic is structural, observable through aggregate effects, and consistent with the game universe's scale and rules.